amgadmadkour/amgadmadkour.github.io/_pages/about.md

   - /about.html
 ---

-I’m a Data & Applied Scientist at Microsoft and a member of the Entity Exploration team.
-My work focuses on extracting, exploring, and mining entities from the web to create rich entity experiences in Microsoft Bing.
+I’m an Applied Scientist at Microsoft and a member of the Marketplace Intelligence team.
+My work focuses on discovering relevant and highly personalized and contextual information around consumer products.
 I’ve completed my Ph.D. at the Department of Computer Science, Purdue University.
-Before joining Microsoft, I was a Staff Research Engineer at IBM.
+During my Ph.D., I worked on creating scalable data-driven techniques for query processing over web graphs.
+Prior to that, I was a Research Engineer at IBM where I worked in the areas of Natural Language Processing, Information Extraction, and Information Retrieval.

 ## Research Interests
 * Knowledge Graphs